 This paintbrush holder is easy to make and is a great project for recycling or repurposing an attractive container.
 It is also an easy and inexpensive project, making a paintbrush holder a simple yet thoughtful project for a child to make as a homemade gift to a teacher, grandparent or parent who likes to paint.

-How to Make an Artist's Paint Brush Holder
+How to Make an Artist's Paintbrush Holder

-Find an Attractive Container
+Step 1: Find an Attractive Container

-Make a Stand
+Step 2: Make a Stand